Android Pie 9.0.0 for Nitrogen8M Mini

 - A host computer running GNU/Linux, MacOS or Windows

-- Micro USB cable - adb access
+- Micro USB cable - used with fastboot and adb

 - Follow this link: Kynetics Android 9.0 binary archive, to download the latest binary image.